MonikaJayakumar-nj/calculator/README.md

 # calculator
-Calculator using HTML and CSS
+A simple calculator using HTML and CSS